simulacre7/tensorflow-IPythonNotebook/neural-style/README.md

 ## details

-TensorFlow doesn't support [L-BFGS][l-bfgs] whis is the original authors used.
+TensorFlow doesn't support [L-BFGS][l-bfgs] which is the original authors used.
 So I use [Adam][adam].
 This may require a little bit more hyperparameter tuning to get nice results.

 you can get Pre-trained VGG network by